Blaisorblade/pdbp.github.io/index.md

   - the function `effectfulWriteToConsoleFunction` that is used by `effectfulWriteToConsole` is not pure
     - it executes the effects `println("message")` and `println(s"$y")` in an impure way.

-Both `producer` and `consumer` above should will be replaced by *effectfree* ones.
+Both `producer` and `consumer` above should (and will) be replaced by *effectfree* ones.
-  - they will *describe effects* in an *pure* way.
+  - they should (and will) *describe effects* in an *pure* way.

 More precisely
-  - we will extend the programming DSL with the capability to *read input*
+  - we will extend the programming DSL with the *reading input* capability (in this case to read input from the console)
     - as such reading will describe effects in a pure way,
-  - we will extend the programming DSL with the capability to *write output*
+  - we will extend the programming DSL with the *writing output* capability (in this case to write output to the console)
     - as such reading will describe effects in a pure way.

 ## **Describing `trait Computation`**